-Future agenda for Lauwersmeer and exploratory study
+Future agenda for lake Lauwersmeer and exploratory study

-What is the future agenda for Lauwersmeer?
+What is the Future Agenda for Lake Lauwersmeer?

 The agenda was drawn up with input from local residents, farmers, nature conservationists, fishermen, and other stakeholders.
 Important themes on the agenda are: